mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

     return offsprings_lst
 ```

-This process combines characteristics from both parent chromosomes in the offsprings, allowing for greater diversity in the population.
+Basically, select two parent chromosomes from the population and choose two points within them as crossover points (at random or otherwise).
+Split the chromosomes at these points to create four segments.
+The first and fourth segments are swapped between the two parent chromosomes to create two new offsprings.

 #### Mutation

-In genetic algorithms, mutation is a process by which small random changes are made to the chromosomes in the population.
-These changes, or mutations, are introduced to allow the algorithm to explore a wider range of potential solutions and avoid getting stuck in local minima.
+Mutation works by introducing small random changes to the chromosomes.
+Mutations allows the algorithm to explore a wider range of potential solutions and avoids getting stuck in local optima.

 ```python
 def mutate(offsprings, mu, m_bits):